Golden Agri Resources Ltd

 67. Implementing a landscape or jurisdictional level approach?

-The company reports it takes a landscape approach to conservation beyond the boundaries of its concessions by working with local communities on conservation partnerships, where it has convinced several villages to conserve 43,000 hectares of forests.
-The company also supports the Landscape Program in Siak Pelalawan District, Riau Province, Indonesia (SPLP), and Aceh Tamiang and Southern Aceh Landscape Program.
+The company reports it takes a landscape approach to conservation beyond the boundaries of its concessions by collaborating with local communities on conservation partnerships.
+This includes Participatory Mapping (PM) and Participatory Conservation Planning (PCP) which, to date, is successfully implemented across 200 villages and has resulted in agreements to protect around 43,000 ha of forests.
+The company also supports the Landscape Program in Siak Pelalawan District, Riau Province, Indonesia (SPLP), and the Aceh Tamiang and Southern Aceh Landscape Program.
 However, the information reported is not externally verified.

 0 / 1